gzmatte/Spotimizefy/README.md

 # Compatibility
+- Windows Defaults Working.
-- Windows 10/11 20h2-22h2 Tested.
+- Windows 10/11 20h2-22h2 Customs working.
-- Issues with 1809 sometimes.
+- 1809 maybe works.

-- Maybe don't work if you removed .net services in your system.
+# Fix
+If you can't start Spotify or you have a black image, replace the "NETUTILS.DLL" in Spotify folder with one from google.

+In Cmd paste this:
+bcdedit /set nx OptIn
+sc start null

+Maybe it resolves it.
+Custom isos can not work.

 # Credits